sudoharun/dotfiles/README.md

 </div>

 <h2><a href="https://github.com/sudo-harun/dotfiles/tree/hyprland">Hyprland config (ABANDONED)</a></h2>

-Please do not use this config as it is abandoned and still WIP.
+NOTE: Please do not use this config as it is abandoned and still WIP.